-WRITING Student demonstrates an Student provides an Assignment reflects basic Topics, concepts, and 20 CONVENTIONS excellent command of effective display of good writing and grammar, but ideas are not coherently (GRAMMAR & grammar, as well as presents writing and grammar. more than 5 errors.
-Key discussed or expressed MECHANICS) research in a clear and Assignment reflects terms and concepts are in assignments. , concise writing style.
-Presents student's ability to select somewhat vague and not Student's writing style is a thorough, extensive appropriate word usage completely explained by weak and needs understanding of word usage. and present an above student.
-Student uses a improvement, along with Student excels in the selection average presentation of a basic vocabulary in numerous proofreading and development of a well- given topic or issue. assignment.
-Student's errors.
-Assignment planned research assignment.
-Assignment appears to be writing ability is average, lacks clarity, Assignment is error-free and well written with no more but demonstrates a basic consistency, and reflects student's ability to than 3-5 errors.
-Student understanding of the correctness.
-Student prepare a high-quality provides a final written subject matter. needs to review and academic assignment. product that covers the , revise assignment. above-minimal requirements.
-USE OF COMPUTER Student provides a high- Assignment presents an Student demonstrates a Student needs to 10 TECHNOLOGY/ caliber, formatted assignment. above-average use of basic knowledge of develop better formatting APPLICATIONS Learner exhibits excellent use formatting skills, with less computer applications. skills.
-The student may of computer technology in the than 3 errors.
-Students Appearance of final need to take additional development of assignment. has a good command of assignment demonstrates training or obtain help Quality and appropriateness of computer applications to the student's limited ability from the Educator Help stated references demonstrate format information and/or to format and present data.
-Desk while preparing an the student's ability to use figures in an appropriate Resources used in assignment.
-Research technology to conduct format.
-Student uses at assignment are limited. and resources presented applicable research.
-Given least two types of Student may need to in the assignment are assignment includes computer applications to obtain further help in the limited.
-Student needs appropriate word processing, produce a quality use of computer to expand research spreadsheet and/or other assignment. applications and Internet scope.
-The number of computer applications as part research. formatting errors is not of the final product. acceptable.
-TOTAL POINTS 100
+WDITING Ctudent demonstrates == Ctudent provides on Accievant vollecto hacia Tanica concenta and 20 WRITING Student demonstrates an Student provides an Assignment reflects basic Topics, concepts, and 20 CONVENTIONS excellent command of effective display of good writing and grammar, but ideas are not (GRAMMAR & grammar, as well as writing and grammar. more than 5 errors.
+Key coherently discussed or MECHANICS) presents research in a clear Assignment reflects terms and concepts are expressed in and concise writing style. student's ability to select somewhat vague and not assignments.
+Student's Presents a thorough, appropriate word usage completely explained by writing style is weak extensive understanding of and present an above student.
+Student uses a and needs word usage.
+Student excels average presentation of a basic vocabulary in improvement, along in the selection and given topic or issue. assignment.
+Student's writing with numerous development of a well- Assignment appears to ability is average, but proofreading errors. planned research be well written with no demonstrates a basic Assignment lacks assignment.
+Assignment is more than 3-5 errors. understanding of the subject clarity, consistency, and error-free and reflects Student provides a final matter. correctness.
+Student student's ability to prepare a written product that needs to review and high-quality academic covers the above-minimal revise assignment. assignment. requirements.
+5 USE OF COMPUTER Student provides a high- Assignment presents an Student demonstrates a basic Student needs to 10 TECHNOLOGY/ caliber, formatted above-average use of knowledge of computer develop better APPLICATIONS assignment.
+Learner exhibits formatting skills, with less applications.
+Appearance of formatting skills.
+The excellent use of computer than 3 errors.
+Students final assignment student may need to technology in the has a good command of demonstrates the student's take additional training development of assignment. computer applications to limited ability to format and or obtain help from the Quality and appropriateness format information and/or present data.
+Resources Educator Help Desk of stated references figures in an appropriate used in assignment are while preparing an demonstrate the student's format.
+Student uses at limited.
+Student may need to assignment.
+Research ability to use technology to least two types of obtain further help in the use and resources conduct applicable research. computer applications to of computer applications and presented in the Given assignment includes produce a quality Internet research. assignment are limited. appropriate word assignment.
+Student needs to processing, spreadsheet expand research and/or other computer scope.
+The number of applications as part of the formatting errors is not TOTAL DOINTS final product. acceptable.
+100 TOTAL POINTS 100